top of page

 Treasurer

-Janet moved to Kauai in 2017 when she retired from her job as Chief Financial Officer of an electric cooperative in Michigan.
-Earlier in her career, she worked in various financial roles at Ford and Exxon.
+Janet Kass lives in Kapaa.
+She moved to Kauai in 2017 when she retired from her job as Chief Financial Officer of an electric cooperative in Michigan.
 She served on the board of directors of Kauai Island Utility Cooperative (KIUC) for six years, and on the board of Hawaii Health Systems Corporation Kauai Region for three years.
 She plays the piano and leads the music for one of the services at St. Catherine Church, where she also chairs the Finance Council.
 She moved to Kauai because she loved tropical plants, which she used to grow indoors in pots.
 Now, for fun and exercise, she spends a bit of time almost every day attempting to tame the jungle of her yard.

 Mason Chock